marieval/100DaysOfCode/README.md

 **Thoughts:** Array.find() - returns the value of the first element in an array that passes a given test.
 Array.slice() - returns the part of the array (in form of other array!).

 ### Day 148 - 14.1.2019 (Mon)
 **Today´s Progress:** I added button & function for deleting both lists (from view & state).
 I merged the "shortening" branch with the "master".
 I created a new branch ("sorting") and worked on the sorting-functionalities.
 During this, the complete project got broken and doesn´t start at all.
 I wanted to go back to my previous commit, but it´s not working neither!
 (I´d bet that it worked before!
 How is it possible?)
-So I´m trying to find some working solution (and learning more about GIT, Webpack,...).
+So I´m trying to find some working solution (and learning more about GIT, Webpack,...)....

+I went back in my git, searched for problems, and when I switched back to newer commits, these worked again! :-( (That´s true that I deleted and re-installed all the dependencies from package.json again - perhaps here was a problem??
+However it seems to work again...
+(But I lost my most recent changes regarding sorting items in the list.)

-**Thoughts:** For better visualisation of commits I found these scripts useful:
+**Thoughts:** For better visualisation of commits these scripts can be useful:

 ```
 git log --graph --abbrev-commit --decorate --format=format:'%C(bold blue)%h%C(reset) - %C(bold green)(%ar)%C(reset) %C(white)%s%C(reset) %C(dim white)- %an%C(reset)%C(auto)%d%C(reset)'